learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 # Number missing all three: 1421
 ```

 Well, it seems like when one is missing, the other two are also apt to be missing.
-While this has been a bit of an extended investigation, simply go ahead and fill the missing values with that features median.
+While this has been a bit of an extended investigation, simply go ahead and fill the missing values with that feature's median.

 Fill in the missing `review_difficulty` values with 'unknown'.